 An LCU graduate, Gomez was a standout perimeter player for Coach John Copeland in the late 1980s, and to this day, he still holds the school record for career free throw percentage at .855.
 He graduated in 1988 with a Bachelor’s of Science Degree in Mathematics and consistently used his degree to teach in the classroom while pursuing coaching on the sidelines.
 Gomez’s career began at Lubbock Monterey High School where he served as an assistant coach in the men’s basketball program from 1988 to 1995.
 In 1996, Gomez accepted the men’s basketball head coaching position at Lubbock-Cooper High School, where he remained until returning to Lubbock Christian University to take over the reins of the Lady Chaps in 2003.
 During his seven seasons at Lubbock-Cooper, the basketball program broke new ground making the playoffs four times, managing the school’s first state ranking, and capturing the Pirates only district championship in Gomez’s final season.
 He has been married to his wife Shawna for 30 years, and the couple have two sons: Hayden and Landon.

-Additional prayers will be led by U.S. Congressman Jodey Arrington; Mayor Dan Pope; AJ McCleod, YWCA; and Paulene Salamon, Kona Ice – South Lubbock; and Ashton Duncan, Lubbock Christian University.
+Additional prayers will be led by U.S. Congressman Jodey Arrington; Mayor Dan Pope; AJ McCleod, YWCA; Paulene Salamon, Kona Ice – South Lubbock; and Ashton Duncan, Lubbock Christian University.

 Steve Gomez's Personal Philosophy of Coaching